MahmoudFawzyKhalil/text-tote/embedder/README.md

 Converts web pages or text into vectors for use in vector similarity search.
 Used by TextTote Server as a service.
-Can also be used as a standalone CLI application powered by `typer` and `sqlite-vss`.
+Can also be used as a standalone CLI application `texttote`.

 ## Usage